Skip to main content

 Print/Save as PDF

-Damage to your roof leads to leaks and, in many cases, the need for a new roof.
-This not only causes you stress but also affects your wallet.
+Storm damage to your roof leads to leaks and, in many cases, the need for a new roof.
+This not only affects your wallet but it also causes unneeded stress.

 Look, I get it; no one wants to experience roof damage.
 Unfortunately, things happen that are out of our control.